 The app was founded by former Google employees Wisam Dakka, Ranveer Kunal, André Madeira, and Robson Araujo.
 The founders reckon that the tailored gifting aspect of Meemo will convince users to share their spending habits with the app.
 But while social validation can be a powerful motivator for users to share some of their personal data, asking for detailed financial histories in exchange for discounts is a big ask — making the initial adoption necessary to produce a flywheel effect for the app even more important.

 The future of personal finance apps

-The next generation of high-growth PFM tools aren’t going to be built according to a formula.
+But the next generation of high-growth PFM tools isn’t going to be built according to a formula.
 The specific tactics that worked for the apps highlighted above aren’t going to work for all the tools to come — tactics and user tastes change too often.